Slicer/Slicer/Docs/user_guide/get_help.md

 ### Slicer application does not start

 - Your computer CPU or graphics capabilities may not meet [minimum system requirements](getting_started.md#system-requirements).
-Updating your graphics driver may fix some problems, but if that does not help and you have an old computer then you may need to upgrade to a more recently manufactured computer.
+  - Updating your graphics driver may fix some problems, but if that does not help and you have an old computer then you may need to upgrade to a more recently manufactured computer or switch to a software renderer.
+    A software renderer is particularly useful for running Slicer on a headless machine, such as a virtual machine at a cloud computing provider with strong CPU but no GPU, using Remote Desktop Protocol.

+    ````{note}

+    **Setting up software renderer on Windows:**

+    - Download Mesa OpenGL driver from <https://github.com/pal1000/mesa-dist-win/releases> (MSVC version - mesa3d-X.Y.Z-release-msvc.7z).
+    - Extract the archive and copy files from the x64 folder into the bin subfolder in the Slicer install tree.
+    - Configure the rendere by setting environment variables then launch Slicer:

+        ```txt
+        set GALLIUM_DRIVER=swr
+        set MESA_GL_VERSION_OVERRIDE=3.3COMPAT
+        Slicer.exe
+        ```

+    This software renderer has been tested to work well on Windows virtual machines on Microsoft Azure.

+    ````

 - Slicer may not work if it is installed in a folder that has special characters in their name.
 Try installing Slicer in a path that only contains latin letters and numbers (a-z, 0-9).
 - Your Slicer settings might have become corrupted
   - Try launching slicer using `Slicer.exe --disable-settings` (if it fixes the problem, delete Slicer.ini and Slicer-<yourslicerversion>.ini files from your Slicer settings directory.